partiql/partiql-beamline/partiql-beamline-book/src/getting-started/installation.md

 ## Verifying Your Installation

-Let's verify that PartiQL Beamline is installed correctly by running a few basic commands:
+Let's verify that Beamline is installed correctly by running a few basic commands:

 ### 1. Check Version